-Palin Wonders if Malaysian Flight MH 370 ‘Flew Directly to Heaven’ is Fake; Sarah Palin Satire Goes Viral
+Palin Wonders if Malaysian Flight MH 370 ‘Flew Directly to Heaven’ a Hoax; Sarah Palin Satire Goes Viral

 An article saying that ex-Alaska Gov. Sarah Palin is wondering if missing Malaysia Airlines Flight MH 370 “flew directly to heaven” is fake, but at least one news company and thousands of people believed it.